Menu

 • Carry sufficient fuel: From Robinson Gorge, the nearest fuel stations are in Taroom (~90km) or Rolleston (~170km).

-• Sun protection: Even in winter, the sun can still be strong out.
-The walks at Robinson Gorge are exposed so don’t travel without your hat, sunnies and sunscreen.
+• Sun protection: Even in winter, the sun can still be strong.
+The walks at Robinson Gorge are exposed so be smart about walking in the heat.

 • Emergency supplies: While Taroom or Injune aren’t that far, have a first-aid kit handy and extra food in case you get stranded.
 Mobile phone reception is non-existent at Starkvale.
 We carry a PLB (personal locator beacon) in case of emergency.

-The cliffs are unfenced at Expedition so just watch where you step.
+The cliffs along all the walks are unfenced so watch where you step.

 Starting at the creekbed end of the Starkvale camping area, the walk to Robinson Gorge lookout is fairly flat.
 It’s exposed all the way so you may want to get going early if it’s hot.